Get our free FinTech 📘 eBook with 30 conversion hacks from industry-leading sites 👈

 • The project's scope, cost, and timelines, all mapped out.

-Many see the process of Product Development as a combination of Design and Development stages.
+Many see the Product Development process as a combination of Design and Development stages.
 That's only part of the story.
-These two processes stand based on Discovery, which lets us get the full scope of what's coming down the pipeline.
+These two processes stand based on the Discovery stage, which lets us get the full scope of what's coming down the pipeline.
 It slashes risks and dodges delays, hiccups, and big blunders that could tank the whole project.

-Discovery is all about understanding and planning.
-The client can come with a request for some features and budget.
-We help to understand if this is efficient and calculate the cost of the needed features.
-If it doesn’t align with the client’s opportunities we can plan what should be included in the main scope, and what can be postponed for later.
+The project discovery phase is all about understanding and planning.
+The client can request some features and a budget.
+We evaluate the efficiency and calculate the cost of the needed features.
+If it doesn’t align with the client’s opportunities, we plan what should be included in the main scope and what can be postponed.

-With Discovery, you sidestep a heap of unnecessary design re-dos or heading down the wrong development path (like spending six months on a feature you don't need because the tech stack was off from the jump).
+With the Discovery phase, you sidestep a heap of unnecessary design re-dos or heading down the wrong development path (like spending six months on a feature you don't need because the tech stack was off from the jump).

-Nailing the Discovery stage is like having a safety net for both the design and development teams and the client.
-It's a crucial step to map out the project, understand the ins and outs, and, most importantly, steer clear of most of the troubles.
+Nailing this milestone is like having a safety net for both the design and development teams and the client.
+It's a crucial step to map out the project, understand the ins and outs, and, most importantly, steer clear of most of the pitfalls or troubles.

-Having the discovery phase behind your back you probably would:
+Having the software project discovery phase behind your back, you probably would:

 • Get a project vision